Share this article on:

 “While Mozilla may have had good intentions, it is very unlikely that ‘privacy preserving attribution’ will replace cookies and other tracking tools.
 It is just a new, additional means of tracking users.”

-In reference to Mozilla enabling the feature as standard rather than disabling and asking people if they would consent to the features use, Mikolasch says that the company is taking advantage of Firefox users.
+In reference to Mozilla enabling the feature as standard rather than disabling and asking people if they would consent to the features use, Mikolasch said that the company is taking advantage of Firefox users.

 “It’s a shame that an organisation like Mozilla believes that users are too dumb to say yes or no. Users should be able to make a choice and the feature should have been turned off by default.”

-NOYB has requested that the DSB investigate Mozilla’s use of PPA and asks that Mozilla inform its users and “switch to an opt-in system,” and delete all data collected through the feature to date.
+NOYB has requested that the DSB investigate Mozilla’s use of PPA and asked that Mozilla inform its users and “switch to an opt-in system,” and delete all data collected through the feature to date.

 Update - 26/09/2024: Mozilla responded to Cyber Daily's request for comment saying that no end-user data was collected.

-"There’s no question we should have done more to engage outside voices in our efforts to improve advertising online, and we’re going to fix that going forward.
-While the initial code for PPA was included in Firefox 128, it has not been activated and no end-user data has been recorded or sent," said Christopher Hilton, Director of Policy and Corporate Communications at Mozilla.
+“There’s no question we should have done more to engage outside voices in our efforts to improve advertising online, and we’re going to fix that going forward.
+While the initial code for PPA was included in Firefox 128, it has not been activated and no end-user data has been recorded or sent,” said Christopher Hilton, director of policy and corporate communications at Mozilla.

 “The current iteration of PPA is designed to be a limited test only on the Mozilla Developer Network website.
 We continue to believe PPA is an important step toward improving privacy on the internet and look forward to working with NOYB and others to clear up confusion about our approach.”